cfengine/documentation/resources/additional-topics/agility.markdown

 Efficiency therefore plays a role in agility, because it affects the cost of change.
 Greater efficiency generally means greater speed, and more greater likelihood for precision.

-Next: Agility in your work, Previous: Understanding Agility, Up: Top 2 Aspects of CFEngine that bring agility
+Next: Agility in your work, Previous: Understanding agility, Up: Top 2 Aspects of CFEngine that bring agility